arthomps/codex/aws.md

 git repository somewhere.

 However, we are starting from almost nothing, so we don't have the luxury of using a BOSH-deployed Vault.
-What we can do, however, is spin a single-threaded Vault server instance **on the bastion host**, and then migrate the credentials to the real Vault later.
+What we can do, however, is bootstrap a single-threaded Vault server instance **on the bastion host**, and then migrate the credentials to the real Vault later.

 This we call a **vault-init**.
 Because it precedes the **proto-BOSH** and Vault deploy we'll be setting up later.